josephWoodland/Mixed-Origin-MS4/README.md

 ## Future Features - App Roadmap

+### Save to later function

+- The save for later function will remove products from the users cart, and save it on the users profile so can be easily added to future carts.

-### Emails to Partners
+- ### Emails to Partners

-I would like to build out the automated email function, so we can send each owner of a product ordered an email with the product and order details.
+- I would like to build out the automated email function, so we can send each owner of a product ordered an email with the product and order details.

 ### Blog Section